jpulse-net/jpulse-framework/docs/dev/work-items.md

 - run tests, and fix issues
 - show me cursor_log.txt update text I can copy & paste
   - current date: 2025-09-15 12:12
-- assume release: W-058, v0.7.16
+- assume release: W-059, v0.7.17
-- update docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed
+- update docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)